nus-cs2113-AY1920S2/duke/docs/README.md

 This command triggers the task management mode.
 Once triggered, the duke programmes awaits task details to be entered and will store the tasks in a list.
+Caution: Once this command is entered, all inputs will be put through strict checking to avoid illegal inputs.
+Echo function will be disabled.

 Example of usage: